The Wisconsin Idea STEM Fellows is a program that supports researchers in developing interactive stations as part of their broader impact activities.

 Becoming a STEM Fellow is a matter of having the desire to learn and work with others to develop an interactive station, participate in two 4-hour workshops, and engage with the community after the workshops.
 You can participate as an individual, a lab group, a department, or even as a research center.

-Register for our upcoming 2 session workshop series from 4-8pm on Aug 7 and Aug 21, 2019, dinner included!
+Register will soon open for our upcoming 2 session workshop series from 4-8pm with dates to be determined!

 - Training Session One – 4 hours

 - Build your station (free to collaborate broadly to develop your station)

 - Participate in one of the consulting/build sessions at the Discovery Building

 - Schedule a one-on-one meeting in your lab with a mentor

 - Build on your own or with your partners anytime that you can

 - Test/prototype at a future Science Alliance meeting (Genetics/Biotech 1360)